gilnam74/vex-sneppet/VEX-for-artists.md

 Any point position in the range `[0-0.99(9)]` becomes `0`, in range `[1-1.99(9)]` becomes `1`, etc.
 Because our initial saw was in range 0-1 (the lowest and highest value of `@P.y`) we have to scale it up twice to get one repetitive step.
 Try `@P.x % 3` you will get 2 steps and so on.

 This shape applied as color gives us stripes!
 Let`s take a look at it, plug a Grid SOP into Attribute Wrangle instead of a line.
+Set Grid `rows` and `columns` to 1000.
 Modify color instead of a Y position and see our 0 and 1 values:

 ```C
 // Stripe